Healthy Ageing and Rehabilitation

 - How to conduct research and use of evidence in policy and service development

 - How to direct focus to health promoting and reabling measures, ranging from older adults’ functioning and their living conditions, to the environmental contexts

 The programme is a cohort-based, two-year, full-time programme (120 ECTS) in English.
 To earn the degree, you are required to take six courses (for the total of 80 ECTS) and complete a master`s thesis (40 ECTS).
-All students are required to attend two two-week on-campus sessions.
-The first two-week session is at the beginning of the programme.
-The second one is at the beginning of the third semester to support the development of the master's thesis (see Table ).
+The programme is fully online with a potential of having one two week on-campus session in the second year.
+Programme structure and content.

 Various teaching methods will be used depending on the content to be taught as well as the needs of students.
 Efforts will be made to provide learning choices for students by presenting materials using different modes (text, voice, video), creating multiple avenues for students' engagement (individual and group activities), and allowing student to express the newly acquired knowledge, skills and competencies in multiple ways (paper, presentation, video, poster).
 Instructors are responsible for setting the climate, selecting the content and curating the resources, and supporting the discourse.

 - International, governmental and non-governmental organisations with relevance for ageing and rehabilitation